meg768/simple-tesla-api/README.md

 post()
 command()

-No dependecys.
+No dependecies.
 It handles wakeup.